zdavatz/Scan2Post/README.md

 Scan a Swiss Health Insurance card and create a HTTP(S)-Post request.

 1. Scan2Post has to be able to register in Start-Up Objects in the Settings.
 2. Scan2Post has to startup when the computer is started.
+Scan2Post has no Gui only a preferences field.
 3. If the User inserts a Swiss Insurance Card a HTTP-Post request is send to the URL according to the settings.
 4. In the settings field you have to able to set
  * HTTP(S) URL